losinggeneration/batybot/README.md

 # Batybot

-Batybot is a basic Twitch bot for running on JilliiiBeanz's channel.
+Batybot is a basic Twitch bot.
+It's probably not useful to you and requires code changes to do something useful for you.

 # Environment